ABOUT SURGE ABSORBER CORES

 How amorphous ribbon is made

-- M-type material is Nanocrystalline material with no magnetic field applied during annealing.
+- M-type material is a Nanocrystalline material with no magnetic field applied during annealing.

 - H-type material is formed by annealing with a magnetic field applied parallel to the ribbon’s surface, creating a squarer BH loop.